netdata/netdata/README.md

 Netdata also enjoys significant usage in academia, with notable institutions including New York University, Columbia University, New Jersey University, Seoul National University, University College London, among several others.

-And, Netdata is also used by numerous governmental organizations worldwide.
+And, Netdata is also used by many governmental organizations worldwide.

 In a nutshell, Netdata proves invaluable for:

 - **Infrastructure intensive organizations**<br/>
   Such as hosting/cloud providers and companies with hundreds or thousands of nodes, who require a high-resolution, real-time monitoring solution for a comprehensive view of all their components and applications.

 - **Technology operators**<br/>
   Those in need of a standardized, comprehensive solution for round-the-clock operations.
 Netdata not only facilitates operational automation and provides controlled access for their operations engineers, but also enhances skill development over time.